|Quick Facts: Sociologists|

-Employment of sociologists is projected to show little or no change from 2014 to 2024.
-Sociologists can expect to face very strong competition because sociology is a popular field of study with a relatively small number of positions.
+Employment of sociologists is projected to show little or no change from 2016 to 2026.
+Sociologists can expect strong competition because sociology is a popular field of study with a relatively small number of positions.

 Explore resources for employment and wages by state and area for sociologists.